we-like-parsers/pegen_experiments/docs/helpers.md

 ##### Token

 These are in an array linked from Parser.
-(Or linked list???)

 - type: int, token type (needs only 8 bits)
 - bytes: bytes object